Max8224/yagpdb-cc/Misc/README.md

 ![Preview of gen command](https://cdn.discordapp.com/attachments/885548605925097472/910476905327775804/Screenshot_2021-11-17_at_4.00.05_PM.png)

 ## Remove Roles
-This is a template to remove all/selected roles from a give user
+This is a template to remove all/selected roles from a given user